WebBluetoothCG/web-bluetooth/implementation-status.md

 # Chrome
 Work is in progress:
 * Know [How to file Web Bluetooth Bugs](https://www.chromium.org/developers/how-tos/file-web-bluetooth-bugs).
-* In **Chrome OS, Android, & Mac**, the GATT Communication API is shipped without any flag.
+* In **Android, Chrome OS, Mac and Windows**, the GATT Communication API is shipped without any flag.
-* **Linux & Windows** are partially implemented, but not supported.
+* **Linux** is partially implemented and not supported.
 The `chrome://flags/#enable-experimental-web-platform-features` flag must be enabled.
-* New Windows implementation is available in Chrome 70.0.3526.0.
+* The Windows implementation is available in Chrome 70.0.3526.0 and requires **Windows 10 version 1703 (Creators Update)**.
 * Root [Issue 419413: Web Bluetooth](https://code.google.com/p/chromium/issues/detail?id=419413) and blocking issues are most authorative on status.
 * Some Bluetooth GATT operations can't be run in parallel yet.
 See [#188 (comment)](https://github.com/WebBluetoothCG/web-bluetooth/issues/188#issuecomment-255121220)